Piling Canada

 Duncan says they immediately began an implementation period for certification of two groups of trades, chosen because they are in high demand, contain relatively low numbers of uncertified workers and are regulated by other organizations for safety and workmanship.
 Both trades workers and employers must meet all requirements.

+By Dec.
+1, uncertified workers must either register as an apprentice, challenge a level exam and register for the most appropriate apprenticeship level, or challenge a certification exam to become certified.
 Seven trades are included in this first round of certification.
 They have a year to move into the new system: construction electrician, industrial electrician, powerline technician, refrigeration and air conditioning mechanic, gasfitter A and B, steamfitter/pipefitter and sheet metal worker.

+Apprentices can continue to train to be certified journeypersons and seek certification through the B.C. authority.
+Those already certified don’t need to seek a new certificate.
 Employers must ensure workers are registered apprentices or certified journeypersons as of the 2023 deadline.
 They must also meet the prescribed supervision ratio and keep all employee qualification records.

 “Employers need to make sure that, if they hire people, they are either part of the apprenticeship system or help them get into the certification pathway,” said Duncan.
 “There are a couple of different ways we can help employers and workers see where they are in their career journey, and where they can go to get qualified at their current level.
 Not all will have to start at the beginning if they can demonstrate experience.